-September 15 to October 15 is Hispanic Heritage Month in the U.S. During the next four weeks the Friday5 will focus on the digital trends around this influential and growing audience.
+September 15 through October 15 is Hispanic Heritage Month in the U.S. During the next three weeks the Friday5 will focus on the digital trends around this influential and growing audience.

 Latinos make up 80 percent of active users on social media, surpassing the non-Hispanics by 10 percent, according to a Pew Research Center’s Internet Project.
 In order to connect with this burgeoning community, it is extremely important to be culturally relevant and consistent.
 The bottom line is that they need to know that brands understand and value them to drive engagement and sales.

 Here are a few social media channels that your brands should be engaging this community with:

 In a Pew Hispanic Center survey, about 58 percent Latino Internet users on social networking sites like Twitter.
 Latino users are looking for a way to engage in a two- way conversation with brands.
 The platform has some of the highest brand-to-consumer engagement which ultimately drives to sales.

 Facebook has seen the importance of connecting brands with the U.S. Hispanic community and developing a market strategy to serve agencies and advertisers and help them target this community.
 The strategy plans to create an online social engagement platform which embraces their feedback and flows into the brands innovation pipeline.

 Tumblr serves 2.3 million unique Hispanic visitors monthly and, at least online, it rivals the likes of Univision.com, terra.com and MNS Latino.
 Nielsen notes that among the top social networks in the U.S., Tumblr has the highest concentration of Hispanic visitors.